praesidi/praesidi/README.md

-Hello!
-I am Elmir Khalilov, a fullstack developer from Russia  👋
+Sup!
+My name is Elmir and I am a fullstack developer👋
 ---

 - I love creating interesting projects and I'm always trying to learn something new